 And so that’s what I’m going to be doing with my son.
 So on the Sunday, he’ll get woken up at seven 30 for the day new time by the Monday when he is back in school and daycare is starting again.
 And you know, we’re off to a new week.
 He’s gotta be up for the day at seven o’clock new time anyways, and then that’s going to allow his body to adjust.
 And so if you let your little one sleep in on Sunday and they sleep in all the way until eight, when they’re usually waking up at seven the next day, just wake them up earlier and earlier, that’s really what the key is here, because what this time change is doing is it’s shifting the schedule later, if that works for you.
 Great.
 But if it doesn’t work, then every day, just wake them up a little bit earlier until you get them back on their previous schedule, because the morning wake time is important here, right?

 The morning wake time is what determines the nap times.
 And then the nap times determined the bedtime.
 And so it all stems from that morning, wake time.
 So as long as you spend those next few days, gradually waking your little one up earlier and earlier, they will get back on to their regular schedule.
 But for those of you who have little ones who are not napping anymore, so maybe you have a three-year-old or a four-year-old who wakes up for the day around seven and then goes to bed for the night for seven 30.
-And you don’t want your little one waking up at eight and going to bed for eight 30, because that’s exactly what the spring forward time change does if you don’t intervene.
+And you don’t want your baby waking up at eight and going to sleep for eight 30 because that’s exactly what the spring forward daylight savings does if you don’t intervene.
 And so what I would do in that situation, what I did do, what I am going to do with my girls who are now nine and seven, of course, who aren’t of course are not napping, is as follows.

 I am going to make sure that they are out for the day by seven or seven 30 new time.
 So that is six to six 30 old time.
 What I am also going to make sure of is that we have a jam packed day with lots of activity, so that by, by the time they go to sleep, which is now between eight and eight 30, they will be tired.
 And that’s what I would suggest that you do.
 If your, if your little ones are not napping.
 So if you have a, if you have a four-year-old who was waking up at seven, going to bed at seven 30 and you don’t want everything shifted by an hour, just have a really busy day planned with lots of activity so that they are actually tired by, let’s say seven 30 new time, which is six 30 old time.

 It’s going to be extra hard for them to actually be able to go to sleep and stay asleep.
 So if you haven’t already installed some heavy duty blackout lines in your little one’s room, I would make a beeline for home Depot or, you know, your nearest hardware store, your nearest, you know, decor store, even Ikea has got really fantastic blackout lines.
 And I would get those app immediately.
 Now let’s talk about what you can do.
-If you have a little one who is an early riser who has been lately waking you up at the crack of Dawn, here’s the good news for you is that this spring for a time change is kind of like mother nature, the universe, you know, handing you a gift on a silver platter because your little ones, 5:30 AM wake time is going to automatically get shifted to six 30, thanks to this spring of forward time change.
+If you have a little one who is an early riser who has been lately waking you up at the crack of Dawn, here’s the good news for you is that this spring forward daylight savings is great for baby and toddler sleep, kind of like mother nature, the universe, you know, handing you a gift on a silver platter because your little ones, 5:30 AM wake time is going to automatically get shifted to six 30, thanks to this spring of forward time change.